The Kawai KDP120 digital piano is the latest addition to the modestly priced KDP series and the successor to the immensely popular KDP110.

-Kawai is a global instrument manufacturing company and it is famously known for its pianos, keyboards, and synthesizers.
-The KDP series is entry-level Kawai digital pianos.
+Kawai is a global instrument manufacturing company, and it is famously known for its pianos, keyboards, and synthesizers.
+The KDP series is a set of entry-level Kawai digital pianos.
 KDP series is focusing on high performance at a low cost.

 Table of Contents

 - 3 Sound